-In addition to offering free credit score estimates, Credit Karma also offers free tax filing online.
-Unless you have a really complicated tax return or you’re filing in more than one state, Credit Karma is a great option for filing your taxes for free.
+Previously Credit Karma Tax, Cash App Taxes also offers free tax filing online.
+Unless you have a really complicated tax return or you’re filing in more than one state, Cash App Taxes is a great option for filing your taxes for free.

 This is the only service on the list that doesn’t offer a paid service for any features, including audit defense.
-According to the website, if you get audited by the IRS, a tax preparation professional from Credit Karma can help you respond to inquiries and explore your options.
+According to the website, if you get audited by the IRS, a tax preparation professional from Cash App Taxes can help you respond to inquiries and explore your options.

-While H&R Block requires users to upgrade to a paid option for things like HSA contributions, itemized deductions, self-employment income and small business ownership, Credit Karma Free includes them all on state and federal returns.
+While H&R Block requires users to upgrade to a paid option for things like HSA contributions, itemized deductions, self-employment income and small business ownership, Cash App Taxes includes them all on state and federal returns.
 That makes it a great fee-free option.

 Best for a free expert review for early filers

-At some point during tax season, you’ve probably come across an advertisement for TurboTax Free.
-If you’re filing a simple tax return including a W-2 and/or unemployment income, this could be a good option.
-But if you’ve contributed to a traditional IRA or HSA or you plan on deducting student loan interest you’ve paid, you won’t qualify for the free version.
+At some point during tax season, you’ve probably come across an advertisement for TurboTax Free Edition.
+If you’re filing a simple tax return including a W-2 and/or unemployment income, this could be a good option (Filers with Form 1040 and limited credit only can file using TurboTax Free Edition. ~37% of taxpayers qualify.).
+But if you’ve contributed to a traditional IRA or HSA, you won’t qualify for the free version.

-If you’re eligible for the Earned Income Tax Credit (EITC) or if you have child dependents to claim, TurboTax Free makes it easy.
+If you’re eligible for the Earned Income Tax Credit (EITC) or if you have child dependents to claim, TurboTax Free Edition makes it easy.
 The tech is easy too: You can upload a picture of your W-2 to avoid having to retype all the information.
-You can also get an expert to review your tax return for free if you file by February 15.
+You can also get an expert to review your tax return for free if you file by March 31.